earthly/website/blog/_posts/2023-03-17-kubernetes-secrets.md

     Learn how to manage sensitive data in Kubernetes using secrets.
 This tutorial covers creating secrets, using them as environment variables or volume mounts, and pulling images from private Docker repositories using secrets.
 last_modified_at: 2023-07-19
 ---
-**In this article, you'll learn how to manage Kubernetes secrets.
-If you manage sensitive data in Kubernetes, Earthly can help you create secure and consistent builds.
-[Explore how](/).**
+**This article discusses the management of Kubernetes secrets.
+Earthly secures and standardizes builds that involve sensitive data with Kubernetes secrets.
+[Check it out](/).**

 Generally, applications contain some sensitive data, like authentication tokens, passwords, usernames, and more.
 As you build in Kubernetes, some of these may go into pod specifications accidentally exposing some sensitive data.
 So how do we manage such data in Kubernetes?
 Secrets can help!